rivimey/elife-vagrant/README.md

 ## TODO

-- netowrking is not working, so after install you can't actually see drupal running on the vm

 - the roles are a little over complicated, these should be simplified

 - `cookbooks/drupal/recipes/drupal_apps.rb` has been modified to not check whether the key `#if node["hosts"].has_key("localhost_aliases")` exists.
-Probably an updated issues with Ruby, should check, and re-imliment
+Probably an updated issues with Ruby, should check, and re-implement

 - apc has been turned off, as getting it to install via chef was beyond me.

 - contribute back fixes to the main vagrant-drupal project, and stop holiding a private version of these cookbooks.